Jean28518/jeans_teleportation/README.md

 ## Configuration:
 You can configure some functions and definitions in the init.lua file.
 You are able to configure:
-- You can define a custom spawnpoint by deleting ` minetest.settings:get("static_spawnpoint") or` in the sixth Line, and configuring the location in the end.
-By default the Spawn Point is the Spawn configured in the minetest.conf file.
-You can disable this by commenting this line with `--` at the beginning
+- the spawnpoint in line 8.
-- Other Custom Public Points.
-Please read the comments there for specific instructions (Near Line 170)
+- other Custom Public Points.
+Please read the comments there for specific instructions from `functions.lua:10`.
-- Whether teleporting to specific coordinates is allowed or not (Line 7)
+- whether teleporting to specific coordinates is allowed or not (Line 7)
-- If players can save their own Home Points or not with `/tp_set <home_name>` (Line 8)
+- if players can save their own Home Points or not with `/tp_add <home_name>` (Line 8)
-- If players can teleport to eachother with `/tp <player>`(Line 9)
+- if players can teleport to eachother with `/tp <player>`(Line 9)

 ### Pricing:
 When the Mod Jean's Economy can be found by the mod, pricing is activated by default.
 Otherwise you don't have to keep attention to it, and pricing is disabled automaticly.
-When you have Jean's Economy activated, but dont want to have the pricing activated, you can disable this by setting `PRICE_PER_100_BLOCKS = 0` in Line 4.
+When you have Jean's Economy activated, but dont want to have the pricing activated, you can disable this by setting `PRICE_PER_100_BLOCKS = 0` in Line 12.
+For a teleportation with more than 100 Money, you will be asked, if you want to teleport with such a high price.
+You can confirm with `/tp_confirm`.

 Also a feature is implemented, that (real) miners have to pay higher prices by getting far in the underground, or getting aut of it.
-You can configure/disable this in the Lines 5 - 7.
+You can configure/disable this in the Lines 13 - 15.
 The price grows exponentially by getting deeper.